Call Us

 Family Years (30s to 50s): Protecting and Growing Your Assets

 In your 30s to 50s, your estate planning becomes more complex as your responsibilities grow—whether you’re raising children, buying a home, or advancing in your career.
-At this stage, it’s important to ensure that your estate plan reflects your family’s expanding needs.
+At this stage, it’s important to help make sure that your estate plan reflects your family’s expanding needs.

 If you haven’t already, consider creating a revocable living trust.
-A trust allows your assets to bypass the often lengthy and costly probate process, ensuring they go directly to your beneficiaries.
+A trust allows your assets to bypass the often lengthy and costly probate process, making sure they go directly to your beneficiaries.
 It also gives you more control over how and when your assets are distributed.

 With children in the picture, it’s a good idea to update your guardianship arrangements and explore funding options for their education.
 One popular strategy is to open a 529 plan, which can offer tax benefits while helping to secure your children’s future educational needs.